W

 • CLS regressions

-Core Web Vitals decay gradually, which makes this hard to notice — until rankings drop.
+Core Web Vitals often decay gradually, which makes this hard to notice — until rankings drop.

 2. Database Architecture Becomes the Bottleneck